shadow/tornettools/README.md

     make -j$(nproc)
     cd ..

+### install additional executables used by tornettools

+`tornettools` also uses the `faketime`, `dstat`, `free`, and `xz` command-line tools.
+On Ubuntu these can be installed with:

+    sudo apt-get install faketime dstat procps xz-utils

 ### in order to generate, we need a tor and tor-gencert binaries (to generate relay keys)

     export PATH=${PATH}:`pwd`/tor/src/core/or:`pwd`/tor/src/app:`pwd`/tor/src/tools